pivotal-partner-platform-architecture/azure-iot-demo/README.md

 ![Azure Demo App](/images/azureapp.jpeg)

+# azure-iot-device
+This application is used to add a device to the Azure IoT Hub.
+You supply the connection string and device id to add, and the application will display the device key.

 # azure-iot-hub
 This application listens for messages send to the Azure IoT Hub, and publishes them to the Spring Cloud Data Flow (SCDF) pipeline.
 This application is an SCDF source app.